nosrac77/Data-Structures-Fun/README.md

 #### Singly Linked List

-**Overview**: The Singly Linked List is an ADT comprised of one or more Nodes that "link" together by way of unilateral pointers.
+**Overview** - The Singly Linked List is an ADT comprised of one or more Nodes that "link" together by way of unilateral pointers.

+**Singly Linked List Operations** - An implementation of a Singly Linked List should support the following operations:

+**Singly Linked List Attributes** - An implementation of a Singly Linked List must have at least the following attributes:

+- **Head** - The Node at the "beginning" of the list, the head is the only essential component to a Singly Linked List and is used to perform every operation that this ADT supports.
+Without this pointer, or something similar to it, a Singly Linked List cannot be properly implemented.

+**Node Attributes** - The Nodes in a Singly Linked List tend to have the following attributes:

+- **Next_node** - A pointer to the next node in the Singly Linked List, this attribute is what makes "linking" the list possible.
+Without these pointers, creating the Singly Linked List is not possible.
+Assigning / re-assigning these pointers in the appropriate way is crucial to preserve the integrity of the list.

+- **Data** - This attributes is the means by which a Node holds data.
+Although not entirely necessary to form a proper Singly Linked List, without this attribute the list would simply become several empty Nodes linked together by pointers.

 **References:**
 - 1 - [Wikipedia](https://en.wikipedia.org/wiki/Abstract_data_type)